-The use of the word seal is a misnomer, a mechanical seal is a restrictive flow path, this is either an angular or radial gap.
+The use of the word “seal” is a misnomer; as a mechanical seal is a restrictive flow path, that is either an angular or radial gap.
 The flow through this gap is generally so low it goes unnoticed if a liquid or inconsequential if a gas.

 The basic components of a mechanical seal are a Rotating Part and a Stationary Part.
 The primary seal of a mechanical seal consists of a rotating face and a stationary face.
 The faces are kept lubricated by maintaining a thin film of fluid between each face.
 There is a very small gap between these 2 components which creates a restrictive flow path.